 \subsection{Related work}

-Our main results, Theorems~\ref{thm:ULA_PhiMixing} and~\ref{thm:ProximalMain}, study the mixing time in $\Phi$-divergence of the ULA~\eqref{eq:ULA_RandomVariableUpdate} and proximal sampler~\eqref{eqs:ProximalSampler} respectively.
-We give an overview of the algorithms along with prior mixing time results in Sections~\ref{subsec:Introduction_ULA} and~\ref{subsec:Introduction_ULA}, and refer the reader to those sections for the corresponding references.
-We discuss other related works here, but before proceeding would like to mention that a comprehensive overview of Langevin based samplers can be found in~\cite{chewi2023log}.
+Our main results, Theorems~\ref{thm:ULA_PhiMixing} and~\ref{thm:ProximalMain}, study the mixing time in $\Phi$-divergence of the ULA~\eqref{eq:ULA_RandomVariableUpdate} and Proximal Sampler~\eqref{eqs:ProximalSampler} respectively.
+We give an overview of the algorithms along with prior mixing time results in Sections~\ref{subsec:Introduction_ULA} and~\ref{subsec:Introduction_Proximal}, and refer the reader to those sections for the corresponding references.
+We discuss other related works here; see also~\cite{chewi2023log} for a comprehensive overview of Langevin-based samplers.

-Both the ULA~\eqref{eq:ULA_RandomVariableUpdate} and proximal sampler~\eqref{eqs:ProximalSampler} have the Langevin dynamics~\eqref{eq:LangevinDynamicsSDE} as the limiting dynamics as $\eta \to 0$, and the convergence of $\Phi$-divergence along the Langevin dynamics is well-known (see Corollary~\ref{cor:PhiConvergenceAlongLangevin}, and also see~\cite{chafai2004entropies, dolbeault2018varphi, achleitner2015large} for a general discussion for diffusions).
+Both the ULA~\eqref{eq:ULA_RandomVariableUpdate} and Proximal Sampler~\eqref{eqs:ProximalSampler} have the Langevin dynamics~\eqref{eq:LangevinDynamicsSDE} as the limiting dynamics as $\eta \to 0$, and the convergence of $\Phi$-divergence along the Langevin dynamics is well-known (see Corollary~\ref{cor:PhiConvergenceAlongLangevin}, and see also~\cite{chafai2004entropies, dolbeault2018varphi, achleitner2015large} for a general discussion for diffusions).
 To study the convergence for discrete-time algorithms, our main tool is that of Strong Data Processing Inequalities (SDPIs) (see Section~\ref{subsec:SDPI}).
 SDPIs are Markov chain-dependent strengthenings of the data processing inequality, and are a fundamental concept in information theory.
-A comprehensive overview of SDPIs can be found in~\cite[Chapter~33]{polyanskiywu_book}.
-Just as data processing inequalities hold in many different metrics and forms, so do SDPIs. \cite{raginsky2016strong} study SDPIs in $\Phi$-divergence for discrete-space Markov chains, and~\cite{du2017strong, polyanskiy2017strong} study SDPIs in lesser generality than $\Phi$-divergences, but for continuous-space chains and networks.
+For a comprehensive overview of SDPIs, we refer the reader to~\cite[Chapter~33]{polyanskiywu_book}.
+Just as data processing inequalities hold in many different metrics, so do SDPIs. \cite{raginsky2016strong} study SDPIs in $\Phi$-divergence for discrete-space Markov chains, and~\cite{du2017strong, polyanskiy2017strong} study SDPIs in lesser generality than $\Phi$-divergences, but for continuous-space chains and networks.